ditdotdev/dit/docs/src/cli/cmd/commit.rst

 .. _cli_cmd_commit:

-titan commit
+d3 commit
 ============

 Commits the current data state of the container.
-When creating commits, titan will use your git configuration to determine the name and email address to use by running ``git config user.name`` and ``git config user.email``.
+When creating commits, datadatdat will use your git configuration to determine the name and email address to use by running ``git config user.name`` and ``git config user.email``.
 If you have not configured git before, you can run